chakrakan/tdd-payroll-fastapi/README.md

 # Payroll System

-A sample payroll processing application built using Django
+A sample payroll processing application built using FastAPI

 1. Instructions on how to build/run your application
 2. Answers to the following questions: